danieljakots/addok2map/readme.md

 # What about i18n?

-Comments/variables are in English because it may be read by everybode but as it's useful only for French addresses (at least for now) the returned message are in French.
+Comments/variables are in English because it may be read by everybody but as it's useful only for French addresses (at least for now) the returned message are in French.